argobres/student_dropout_prediction/README.md

 | Dropout recall | 73.2% (208 / 284) |
 | Enrolled recall | 60.4% (96 / 159) |

 **Verification:** a fresh full run completed locally and selected the same configuration, with test macro F1 **0.7158** and accuracy **0.7593**.
-Exact historical predictions were not reproduced; see [VERIFICATION.md](VERIFICATION.md).

-These are the author's submitted reference results.
-Newly generated results are kept separately.
 Logistic regression was nearly tied in cross-validation; the small ranking difference does not establish statistical superiority.

 ![Final test confusion matrices](reports/reference/figures/final_test_confusion_matrices.png)